 These tax rates are deduction limits for the "passenger vehicle category" and used on Form T2125 Page 5 in Charts B and C. They are reviewed and revised annually each December.
-The Department of Finance announced on December 30, 2016 that there is no change from 2016 for 2017 rates.
+The Department of Finance announced on December 16, 2022 that due to recent inflationary increases, allowances will be increased for 2023 rates.

 Historical Tax Rates - Maximum Class 10.1 Capital Cost Restrictions

 Jan 1, 2023 to Dec 31, 2022 -- non zero emission $36,000 plus taxes

 Jan 1, 2022 to Dec 31, 2021 -- non zero emission $34,000 plus taxes